rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-introduction.md

 ### Prerequisites

-Before you can use Rackspace Autoscale, you need to have the following
+Before you can use Rackspace Auto Scale, you need to have the following
 prerequisites:

 -   A Rackspace Cloud account.
 To sign up for a Rackspace Cloud account,